12 Virtual Assistant Website Examples That Win Clients and Build Trust (2026)

 Trust signals appear before the scroll

 Nearly every high-performing site in this review puts its strongest credibility element above the fold: real team photos for Boldly, Inc. Power Partner for Belay, SOC 2 compliance for Prialto, review platform badges for Wing Assistant.
-The visitor decides whether to keep reading in the first 5 seconds, and trust signals are what earn those seconds.
+Visitors decide whether to keep reading in the first 5 seconds.

 Pricing is visible, not hidden